 Here is a list of the hardest-to-get attractions:

-These are definitely the hardest-to-get for the Individual Lightning Lane and will likely sell out before the park even opens that day.
+This is the order of the hardest-to-get for the Individual Lightning Lane and some like Rise of the Resistance and TRON will likely sell out before the park even opens that day.

 Future Individual Lightning Lane Attractions